bshaffer/csSettingsPlugin/README.markdown

  * value
   * The value of the setting

+## Widget and Validator Customization ##

+Not happy with the available options?
+Want to customize widgets and validators for your settings?
+Get your code gloves on.
+Lets say you have a setting called **image_path** that you want to validate in a certain way.
+You want to make sure the URL submitted is valid.
+You can accomplish this as follows:

+    # /path/to/project/lib/form/doctrine/csSettingsPlugin/csSettingForm.class.php
+    function getImagePathSettingValidator()
+    {
+        return new sfValidatorUrl();
+    }

+Likewise, if you have a custom widget you can do the same like this:

+    # /path/to/project/lib/form/doctrine/csSettingsPlugin/csSettingForm.class.php
+    function getImagePathSettingWidget()
+    {
+        return new myCustomWidget();
+    }

+You can even override the widgets and validators by their type.
+For instance, if you want to use the tinyMCE widget instead of the default CKEditor Widget, you could do something like this:

+    # /path/to/project/lib/form/doctrine/csSettingsPlugin/csSettingForm.class.php
+    public function getRichTextSettingWidget()
+    {
+        return new sfWidgetFormTextareaTinyMCE(array(), $this->getObject()->getOptionsArray());
+    }

+This will use the TinyMCE widget and also include the options specified in the setting's **widget_options** property.
+The same is possible with validators:

+    # /path/to/project/lib/form/doctrine/csSettingsPlugin/csSettingForm.class.php
+    public function getRichTextSettingValidator()
+    {
+        return new sfValidatorHtml(array('strip_tags' => true));
+    }

 ## Cache ##

 Customize the cache handler for your settings using your app.yml.
 By default, __sfNoCache__ is used.